My Property Value has Declined

 Proposition 8, passed in November 1978, amended Proposition 13 to recognize declines in market value for property tax purposes.
 Once a decline in value is recognized, the Assessor is required to annually enroll the lower of a property's market value or its Proposition 13 factored value.
 (Ref.
 RTC 51)

 Decline in market value, Prop 8 assessments, are TEMPORARY reductions that recognize the fact that the market value of a property has fallen.
 Once a Prop 8 reduced value has been enrolled, that property’s value must be reviewed each year and its assessed value will go up or down in tandem with its market value as of the January 1 property tax lien date.
-Detailed information on the Proposition 8 process and how it may affect your property may be found here.
+Detailed information on the Proposition 8 process and how it may affect your property may be found on the Decline in Market Value (Prop 8) Overview page.